On the Rise Academy: Frequently Asked Questions

 - Fellows: This route is for aspiring teachers who currently hold a BA with a minimum G.P.A. of 2.95, seeking initial teacher certification.

-- Continuing Teachers: This route is for certified teachers who are seeking an additional endorsement in secondary mathematics or secondary integrated science
+- Continuing Teachers: This route is for certified teachers who are seeking an additional endorsement in Special Education (Cognitive Impairment, Emotional Impairment)

 Are non-employees eligible to apply?